YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

    ff00::0 ip6-mcastprefix
    ff02::1 ip6-allnodes
    ff02::2 ip6-allrouters
-   gtmuser@santiago:~$ cat /etc/hostname
+   yottadbuser@santiago:~$ cat /etc/hostname
    santiago
-   gtmuser@santiago:~$
+   yottadbuser@santiago:~$

 You may also want to change the window/tab labels on your terminal emulator on the host to show which machine each session is connected to.

 To make it more realistic (and to reduce the probability of operator error) on each machine, execute sudo dpkg-reconfigure tzdata to specify the “local” time zone.
 Select Paris and Santiago.

 In each machine.
-Edit exDir/env in each instance and change the line export gtm_repl_instname=dummy and the line export gtm_repl_instance=/home/gtmuser/exDir/gtm.repl to an instance file name for that instance.
+Edit exDir/env in each instance and change the line export gtm_repl_instname=dummy and the line export gtm_repl_instance=/home/yottadbuser/exDir/gtm.repl to an instance file name for that instance.
 For example, on the Santiago instance:

 .. parsed-literal::
-   gtmuser@santiago:~/exDir$ cat gtmenv
+   yottadbuser@santiago:~/exDir$ cat gtmenv
    export gtm_dist=/usr/local/lib/yottadb/r110
    export gtmgbldir=$HOME/exDir/gtm.gld
    export gtm_log=/tmp/fis-gtm/V6.2-000_x86_64